 Spend time on board the Ocean Endeavour as you make the journey back to Argentina.
 Enjoy more presentations from your onboard experts, perhaps with another performance from Paul Kelly, plus make the most of the facilities while you can.
 On your last night on board, enjoy a farewell captain’s dinner and toast to the epic journey that was.

 As you arrive in Puerto Madryn, your Antarctic expedition comes to an end on disembarkation.
 If you have chosen to make onward flight connections for today, an airport transfer to Trelew Airport is included.

 Not only does this voyage spend time discovering the Antarctic Peninsula, you will also visit the southerly island clusters of South Georgia and Falklands, getting an overall perspective on the region.

 During your days at sea, enjoy a series of lectures and workshops presented by a leading panel of experts in marine biology, glaciology and Antarctic history, further enhancing your voyage.

-Consider seeing the Antarctic Peninsula on unforgettable optional adventures, including kayaking and camping experiences in some remote regions of the continent.
+Consider seeing the Antarctic Peninsula on unforgettable optional adventures, including kayaking in some remote regions of the continent.